xraypy/xraylarch/_sources/installation.txt

 features, and some missing or incomplete desired features.
 Still, most of what is in Larch is working, stable, and ready for use.

 There are several ways to download and install Larch.
 Starting with Larch 0.9.27, the **recommended** way to install and run Larch on Windows and Mac OS X is with `Anaconda Python`_ (version 2.7).
-Note that Larch does not yet work with Python 3. series).
-For Windows, a binary installer may be available soon, though this is not updated as often as the source code or Anaconda package.
-In addition, Larch can be installed from its source code, which works easily on most modern Linux systems.
+In addition, Larch can be installed from its source code, which works easily on most modern Linux and Mac OS X systems, but the Anaconda package is certainly easier to use.

+Starting With version 0.9.30, Larch is starting to work with Python 3, including GUIs using the unreleased Phoenix version of wxPython.
+Thorough testing with Python 3 is still in progress, and some bugs may still be present when using Python 3, but most of the code is working, and all unit tests of functionality pass.
+Still, for the time being, Larch with Python 3 should be considered experimental.

 Using Anaconda Python